 Not all titles are available in the University Library.
 Use the UBU link to check for availability.

-The MLA has several useful options, such as exporting references to Refworks or citing an article using a specific citation style.
+Tip: The MLA also has many useful options for streamlining your workflow, such as exporting references to Refworks or correctly citing an article using a specific citation style.

 Google Scholar is a large search engine for scholarly publications.
 It searches primarily journal articles and, contrary to almost all other search engines, searches the full text.
 From Google Books the data of a large number of scientific books are included in Google Scholar.
 Also in this respect Google Scholar differs from classical scientific search engines such as Scopus or Web of Science.